Start here

 - Groceries - I order almost everything from Chedraui on Uber Eats.
 There are also several supermarkets you can easily walk to in the Condesa/Roma area.

-- Tianguis - They sort of a farmer's/street market that pop up certain days of the week and are great for finding fresh fruits, veggies, seafood and poultry.
+- Tianguis - They're a sort of farmers' market that pops up on certain days and are great for finding fresh fruits, veggies, seafood, and poultry.
 In Condesa there is one on Tuesday and another on Friday.

-- Mercado de Roma - The closest biggest market in the area.
+- Mercado de Roma - The closest big market in the area.
 Worth stopping in just to see the variety of goods available.

-- Tortillas - Usually the Oaxacan truck stands have decent tortillas.
-There is one at Parque México on Tuesdays, Thursdays and Saturdays but you'll notice them quite frequently if you walk around.
-For gourmet but expensive tortillas go to El Molino.
+- Tortillas - The Oaxacan truck stands usually have decent tortillas.
+There is one at Parque México on Tuesdays, Thursdays, and Saturdays, but you'll notice them quite frequently if you walk around.
+For gourmet but expensive tortillas, go to El Molino.
 I prefer to buy the dough/masa at Tortillería "del comal” and just make them fresh myself.

 Types of food to try